Jared Cook Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Recent Performances

-- Cook put together a 44-yard performance against the Texans last week on three catches while being targeted five times.
+- In last week's outing against the Texans, Cook was targeted five times, picking up 44 yards on three receptions.

-- Cook's eight catches (on 17 targets) have netted him 84 yards (28.0 ypg) and one touchdown during his last three games.
+- Cook has also contributed with eight receptions for 84 yards and one touchdown in his last three games.
+He's been targeted 17 times, producing 28.0 yards per game.

 Cook's Los Angeles Teammates